 Bentonia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bentonia is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Bentonia who work in office and administrative support (15.04%), maintenance occupations (15.04%), and management occupations (14.16%).

-Bentonia is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Bentonia doesn't have a public transportation system that people use for their commute.

-The education level of Bentonia citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.02% of adults 25 and older in Bentonia have a college degree.
+The percentage of adults in Bentonia who are college-educated is close to the national average for all communities of 21.84%: 17.02% of the adults in Bentonia have a bachelor's degree or advanced degree.

 The per capita income in Bentonia in 2022 was $21,405, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $85,620 for a family of four.